-Our Tackle shop sells high quality equipment from Daiwa, Star, Crowder and Shimano.
+Our tackle shop in Vero Beach sells high quality equipment from Daiwa, Star, Crowder and Shimano.
 Come in and try a rod and reel in your hands to get a feel for what is right for you.

 Fishing line needed will vary depending on what you’re targeting, and where you’re fishing.
 We offer line spooling for 8lb – 50lb braid or mono line.
 Braid is best because it’s much thinner than mono, so you can add more line.
 It’s also more expensive.
 It’s best come in to the shop to talk fish stories and discuss what’s best for your fishing adventure.

 A tackle box is a good idea.
 Why?
 It keeps all your fishing gear in one place and easily accessible.
 Better than a plastic or cardboard box, a tackle box will be your trusty friend.
 Just like most folks keep a small tool box in their vehicles, a tackle box will serve the same purpose.
 It has what you need when you need it.

 Tackle boxes range from less than $15 for casual use, or up to hundreds of dollars.
 But remember, the point of fishing it to enjoy the experience.
 Get on the water first, try out equipment, and you can always upgrade later.
 Our goal at Vero Tackle and Watersports is for you to have a positive experience so you’ll want to enjoy the sport again and again.

 By now the excitement of your fishing trip is building!

 You’ve decided upon your equipment, now we’re getting closer to actually catching the fish.
 And to do that you need bait, lures and hooks.